porsche-design-system/porsche-design-system/packages/components/src/components/scroller/scroller.usage.md

 - Use it with one or more focusable elements.
 - Use in components such as Tabs, Table, and Stepper.

-### Don’t:
+### Don't:

-- Don’t place important actions or information for customer flow within the scroller.
+- Don't place important actions or information for customer flow within the scroller.
-- Don’t use text that should not have line breaks in the scroller.
+- Don't use text that should not have line breaks in the scroller.
-- Don’t assume that elements within a scroller are affected by breakpoints and viewport size as they are not.
+- Don't assume that elements within a scroller are affected by breakpoints and viewport size as they are not.

 ---